jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   [i],ax
 ```

 While the latter version is one instruction longer than the original version, it's actually faster and shorter.
-One reason for this is that we get double use out of loading `j` into AX; we increment `j` in AX and store the result to memory, then immediately use the incremented value left in AX as part of the calculation being performed.
+One reason for this is that we get double use out of loading `j`{.nasm} into AX; we increment `j`{.nasm} in AX and store the result to memory, then immediately use the incremented value left in AX as part of the calculation being performed.

-The other reason the second example above is superior to the original version is that it used two of the special, more efficient instruction forms: the accumulator-specific direct-addressed form of `mov` and the 16-bit register-only form of `inc`.
+The other reason the second example above is superior to the original version is that it used two of the special, more efficient instruction forms: the accumulator-specific direct-addressed form of `mov`{.nasm} and the 16-bit register-only form of `inc`{.nasm}.
 We'll study these instructions in detail in Chapters 8 and 9.

 ### Sign-Extension of Immediate Operands

 I've already noted that immediate operands tend to make for compact code.
 One key to this property is that like displacements in *mod-reg-rm* addressing, word-sized immediate operands can be stored as a byte and then extended to a word by replicating bit 7 as bits 15-8; that is, word-sized immediate operands can be sign-extended.
 Almost all instructions that support immediate operands allow word-sized operands in the range -128 to +127 to be stored as single bytes.
-That means that while `and dx,1000h` is a 4-byte instruction (1 opcode byte, 1 *mod-reg-rm* byte, and a 2-byte immediate operand), `and dx,0fffeh` is just 3 bytes long; since the signed value of the immediate operand 0FFFEh is -2, 0FFFEh is stored as a single immediate operand byte.
+That means that while `and dx,1000h`{.nasm} is a 4-byte instruction (1 opcode byte, 1 *mod-reg-rm* byte, and a 2-byte immediate operand), `and dx,0fffeh`{.nasm} is just 3 bytes long; since the signed value of the immediate operand 0FFFEh is -2, 0FFFEh is stored as a single immediate operand byte.

 Not all values of the form 000*nn*h and 0FF*nn*h (where *nn* is any two hex digits) can be stored as a single byte and sign-extended.
 0007Fh can be stored as a single byte; 00080h cannot.
 0FF80h can be stored as a single byte; 0FF7Fh cannot.
 Watch out for cases where you're using a word-sized immediate operand that can't be stored as a byte, when a byte-sized immediate operand would serve as well.

-For example, suppose we want to set the lower 8 bits of DX to 0. **and dx,0ff00h** is a 4-byte instruction that accomplishes the desired result. `and dl,000h` produces the same result in just 3 bytes.
-(Of course, `sub dl,dl` does the same thing in just 2 bytes — there are *many* ways to skin a cat in assembler.)
+For example, suppose we want to set the lower 8 bits of DX to 0. `{.nasm}and dx,0ff00h`{.nasm} is a 4-byte instruction that accomplishes the desired result. `and dl,000h`{.nasm} produces the same result in just 3 bytes.
+(Of course, `sub dl,dl`{.nasm} does the same thing in just 2 bytes — there are *many* ways to skin a cat in assembler.)
 Recognizing when a word-sized immediate operand can be handled as a byte-sized operand is still more important when using accumulator-specific immediate-operand instructions, which we'll explore in the next chapter.

 ### `mov` Doesn't Sign-Extend Immediate Operands

-Along the same lines, `or bh,0ffh` does the same thing as `or bx,0ff00h` and is shorter, while `mov bh,0ffh` is also equivalent and is shorter still... and that brings us to the one instruction which cannot sign-extend immediate operands: `mov`.
-Word-sized operands to `mov` are always stored as words, no matter what size they may be.
-However, there's a compensating factor, and that's that there's a special, non-*mod-reg-rm* form of `mov reg,immed` that's 1 byte shorter than the *mod-reg-rm* form.
+Along the same lines, `or bh,0ffh`{.nasm} does the same thing as `or bx,0ff00h`{.nasm} and is shorter, while `mov bh,0ffh`{.nasm} is also equivalent and is shorter still... and that brings us to the one instruction which cannot sign-extend immediate operands: `mov`{.nasm}.
+Word-sized operands to `mov`{.nasm} are always stored as words, no matter what size they may be.
+However, there's a compensating factor, and that's that there's a special, non-*mod-reg-rm* form of `mov reg,immed`{.nasm} that's 1 byte shorter than the *mod-reg-rm* form.

-Let me put it this way. `and dx,1000h` is a 4-byte instruction, with 1 opcode byte, 1 *mod-reg-rm* byte, and a 2-byte immediate operand. `mov dx,1000h`, on the other hand, is only 3 bytes long.
-There's a special form of the `mov` instruction, used only when a register is loaded with an immediate value, that requires just the 1 opcode byte in addition to the immediate value.
+Let me put it this way. `and dx,1000h`{.nasm} is a 4-byte instruction, with 1 opcode byte, 1 *mod-reg-rm* byte, and a 2-byte immediate operand. `mov dx,1000h`{.nasm}, on the other hand, is only 3 bytes long.
+There's a special form of the `mov`{.nasm} instruction, used only when a register is loaded with an immediate value, that requires just the 1 opcode byte in addition to the immediate value.

-There's also the standard *mod-reg-rm* form of `mov`, which is 4 bytes long for word-sized immediate operands.
+There's also the standard *mod-reg-rm* form of `mov`{.nasm}, which is 4 bytes long for word-sized immediate operands.
 This form does exactly the same thing as the special form, but is a different instruction, with a different opcode and a *mod-reg-rm* byte.
 The 8088 offers a number of duplicate instructions, as we'll see in the next chapter.
-Don't worry about selecting the right form of `mov`, however; the assembler does that for you automatically.
+Don't worry about selecting the right form of `mov`{.nasm}, however; the assembler does that for you automatically.

-In short, you're no worse off — and often better off — moving immediate values into registers than you are using immediate operands with instructions such as `add` and `xor`.
-It takes just 2 or 3 bytes, for byte-or word-sized registers, respectively, to load a register with an immediate operand. `mov al,2` is actually the same size as `mov al,bl` (both are 2 bytes), although the official execution time of the register-only `mov` is 2 cycles shorter.
+In short, you're no worse off — and often better off — moving immediate values into registers than you are using immediate operands with instructions such as `add`{.nasm} and `xor`{.nasm}.
+It takes just 2 or 3 bytes, for byte-or word-sized registers, respectively, to load a register with an immediate operand. `mov al,2`{.nasm} is actually the same size as `mov al,bl`{.nasm} (both are 2 bytes), although the official execution time of the register-only `mov`{.nasm} is 2 cycles shorter.

-On balance, immediate operands used with `mov reg,immed` perform at nearly the speed of register operands, especially when the register is byte-sized; consequently, there's less need to avoid immediate operands with `mov` than with other instructions.
+On balance, immediate operands used with `mov reg,immed`{.nasm} perform at nearly the speed of register operands, especially when the register is byte-sized; consequently, there's less need to avoid immediate operands with `mov`{.nasm} than with other instructions.
 Nonetheless, register-only instructions are never slower, so you won't go wrong using register rather than immediate operands.

 ### Don't `mov` Immediate Operands to Memory if You Can Help It

 One final note, and then we're done with immediate addressing.
-There is *no* special form of `mov` for moving an immediate operand to a memory operand; the special form is limited to register operands only.
-What's more, `mov [mem16],immed16` has no sign-extension capability.
+There is *no* special form of `mov`{.nasm} for moving an immediate operand to a memory operand; the special form is limited to register operands only.
+What's more, `mov [mem16],immed16`{.nasm} has no sign-extension capability.
 This double whammy means that storing immediate values to memory is the single least desirable way to use immediate operands.
 Over the next few chapters, we'll explore several ways to set memory operands to given values.
-The one thing that the various approaches have in common is that they all improve performance by avoiding immediate operands to `mov`.
+The one thing that the various approaches have in common is that they all improve performance by avoiding immediate operands to `mov`{.nasm}.

 *Don't move immediate values to memory unless you have no choice.*